Reflow-HQ/nextjs-password-protect-demo/README.md

 The app has two states: guest and authenticated.
 To view the authenticated state you need to enter a pre-defined passphrase.
 The user session is then saved in a cookie and persists in future visits.

+You can view a live demo here - [https://nextjs-password-protect-demo.vercel.app/](https://nextjs-password-protect-demo.vercel.app/)

 # Getting Started

 To run the example, follow these steps